 Don Johnston and Rob Swain, with Anthony A. LoPresti, Lima Charlie News.

-Don Johnston (U.S. Army) is a Senior Correspondent for Lima Charlie News.
 SGT.
-Johnston served with distinction in the U.S. Army as a non-commissioned officer with tours in Central America, Africa and the Middle East, from 1994 to 2008.
-Don was with the U.S. Army Civil Affairs and Psychological Operations Command (USACAPOC) on active duty in Iraq during Operation Iraqi Freedom.
+Johnston served with distinction in the U.S. Army as a non-commissioned officer, with tours in Central America, Africa and the Middle East, from 1994 to 2008.
+Mr. Johnston was with the U.S. Army Civil Affairs and Psychological Operations Command (USACAPOC), on active duty in Iraq during Operation Iraqi Freedom.
 He was part of a four man team that was directly assigned to A Co., 2nd BN., 10th Special Forces Group (A).